 In his role with Involve, Simon has worked with and advised many organisations including Number 10, the Cabinet Office, the Scottish Government, the Department for Business Innovation and Skills, the Department for Communities and Local Government, the Department of Health, the Department for Energy and Climate Change, NHS England, the UK Civil Society Network on Open Government, UNDP, OECD, the World Bank, the European Economic and Social Council, as well as at local level with numerous local authorities and other public bodies.

 Simon has published extensively on issues related to democracy, participation, accountability and transparency.

-Simon is currently a member of the Public Engagement with Research Advisory Panel for Research Councils UK and a Fellow WWF UK.
+Simon is currently Chair of the Advisory Group for the RSA's Citizens' Economic Council, a member of the Public Engagement with Research Advisory Panel for Research Councils UK and a Fellow WWF UK.
 He was Head of Dialogue and a member of the Programme Board for Sciencewise between 2012 and 2016, and a member of the Steering Committee from 2010-2012.

 He was a trustee and member of Council for Voluntary Services Overseas from 1997-2007, and a Trustee and Chair of Democratic Audit, 2008-2014.

 Before moving to Involve Simon was a Research Fellow at ODI from 2006 – 2009.
 His interests included stakeholder engagement in the reform of the international aid delivery system and the effectiveness of development finance.
 Prior to this he was the Executive Director of the One World Trust from 1999 – 2005 where he initiated and oversaw the development of the influential Global Accountability Index.
 Simon has taught English in Namibia and science in Zimbabwe, and was an election monitor in Bosnia Herzegovina after the Dayton Agreement.